Steven-Grevera/ENC4265/manual.md

 ## Insanity
  ![image](https://github.com/user-attachments/assets/393cc28b-9a7c-4ee1-a920-b4b6c31c10d7)
+*Figure 33: Image showing where the "insanity" bar will be located and how it fills up should you be afflicted with it.
+Image Taken By: Steven Grevera*

 Insanity is a yellow bar that will fill up far rarer then corruption.
 It is caused by being in proximity to certain apparitions or environmental factors that can be triggered in the corridors.